 Compassion UK is committed to respecting your choice to receive marketing information.
 You can update your permission and contact preferences at any time by:

+Compassion UK delivers vital interventions beyond the needs addressed through child sponsorship.
+This includes supporting vulnerable pregnant mothers and their infants, providing safe water and sanitation facilities, malaria nets, life-saving surgery, helping families to secure a more stable income, vocational skills training, HIV and AIDS education, testing and prevention, and child protection.
 Fundraising is essential for Compassion UK to make a lasting difference in the lives of children in need.
 To fundraise more efficiently and steward our resources with integrity and excellence, we conduct research to gain a better understanding of our supporters.
 This helps us to personalise our funding requests for supporters with the interest and ability to support our non-sponsorship interventions.
 The research involves compiling information you’ve provided to us with general information from:

 At Compassion UK, we are passionate about ensuring we are good stewards of the resources God has given us.
 To help us meet the rising costs of the programme, Compassion UK may increase the child sponsorship rate after completing intensive scrutiny, to ensure that we are making a difference in the lives of the children we serve.
 We will notify you of any changes to the sponsorship rate before processing.

-Compassion UK is a global partner of Compassion International which works in 25 developing countries outside the European Economic Area (EEA).
+Compassion UK is a global partner of Compassion International which works in 29 countries outside the European Economic Area (EEA).
 We will only share personal information which is either consented to, necessary to fulfil the sponsorship experience or to coordinate visits to our overseas child development programmes.
 Compassion International is committed to ensuring that its overseas national offices have adequate levels of data protection safeguards when processing your personal information.